I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 To focus on the achievments during this I3S project we would mention these

 ##### Web Content Accessibility Guidelines (WCAG)
 During 2019 and 2020 Statistics Norway took the leed role in making PxWeb meet the WCAG 2.0 requirements.
-Most of this was made availible i PxWeb 2020 v2 and more is comming in the next version.
+Most of this was made availible i PxWeb 2020 v2 and more is comming in future versions.

+##### Open Source
+PxWeb was made open source under the Apache 2.0 licence in August 2019.
+It's avilible at https://github.com/statisticssweden/PxWeb

+##### Platform independence
+During 2020 all the PxFramework components mentioned in [As-Is and To-Do architectures](#as-is-and-to-do-architectures) where ported to .Net Standard 2.0 and published on NuGet https://www.nuget.org/profiles/pc-axis

+The source code for each component is also availible at https://github.com/statisticssweden/

+Complete list of .Net Standard 2.0 components:
+* PCAxis.Common
+* PCAxis.Core
+* PCAxis.Encryption
+* PCAxis.Excel
+* PCAxis.Html5Table
+* PCAxis.Menu
+* PCAxis.Menu.MsSqlDatamodelMenu
+* PCAxis.Menu.OracleDatamodelMenu
+* PCAxis.Metadata
+* PCAxis.PX.Core
+* PCAxis.PxExtend
+* PCAxis.Query
+* PCAxis.Sdmx
+* PCAxis.Serializers.JsonStat
+* PCAxis.Serializers.JsonStat2
+* PCAxis.Sql
+* PX.Serializers.Json
+* PXWeb.SavedQuery.MsSql
+* PXWeb.SavedQuery.Oracle

+This was the first step in making PxWeb a platform independent web application.
+The actual PxWeb ASP.NET application is still

 ## 4. Lessons learned